Label

 - Grace Jones "Slave To The Rythm (Blooded)" (extended version) contains the quote from Edith Piaf

-Mainpage go https Valid CSS Valid HTML 4.01 Transitional
+Mainpage Valid CSS Valid HTML 4.01 Transitional